Home » Rome »

 From April to October, every Friday, the Vatican Museums are open from 7 pm to 11 pm.

-During this guided 3-hour night tour, you also get to explore Sistine Chapel.
+During this guided three-hour night tour, you can also explore the Sistine Chapel.

 The last entry for the night tour is at 9.30 pm.